Rigidity of 2-step Carnot groups: Generic rigidity of 2-step nilpotent algebras

-When the stability subgroup of the automorphism group is only scaling due to the grading element, the positive part of the Tanaka prolongation vanishes, which yields the claim of our theorem.
 However, in order to overcome the restrictions assumed by Pansu and Eberlein, we will give the proof valid for all pairs $(n,m)$ with the range specified.
-Outside this range all the algebras $\n$ are of infinite type.
+Outside this range all the algebras $\n\in N(m,n)$ are of infinite type.

 Notice that absence of rank 1 elements in the family $\{J_z:0\neq z\in\n_{-2}\}\subset \op{End}(\n_{-1})$ is a Zariski open condition, so proving there exists one rigid Lie algebra structure on $\n$ in bi-dimensions $(m,n)$ implies the same for a generic one.